 David Zelski: Back to the pressing machine.
 All right.
 Well, tell me what's going on here.

 Clay Oliver: Okay.
 So what's going on is we have sunflower seed that we're pressing today.
 The seed are going through the funnel down into the chamber here, and there's a screw inside.
 And that screw is pushing the commodity forward.
-The way it's designed, just friction and pressure is squeezing, squeeze and squeezing it until it sends that sunflower seed out of that nozzle.
+The way it's designed, just friction and pressure is squeezing, squeezing, squeezing it until it sends that sunflower seed out of that nozzle.

 David Zelski: And those are just packed sunflower seeds?

 Clay Oliver: Yep.
 Packed.
 Packed.
-Everything just minus the oil and then the oils coming out here, these ports and going into a container which will then put into a larger container and let it begin to settle.
+Everything just minus the oil.
+And then the oil's coming out here, these ports and going into a container which will then put into a larger container and let it begin to settle.

 David Zelski: Okay.
 Is there heat going on in there?
 Is it just pressure?

-David Zelski: Now is a good time to talk about the different cold pressed oils you can get from Oliver Farm.
+David Zelski: Now is a good time to talk about the different cold-pressed oils you can get from Oliver Farm.

 Clay Oliver: Yeah, we we do pecan oil, pumpkin oil, sesame oil, okra seed oil.
 We've done Beni oil, cashew oil and probably some more I'm forgetting.